apache/flink/docs/dev/table/common.md

 {% highlight scala %}
 // get a TableEnvironment
 val tEnv: TableEnvironment = ...;
-tEnv.useCatalog("default_catalog")
+tEnv.useCatalog("custom_catalog")
-tEnv.useDatabase("default_database")
+tEnv.useDatabase("custom_database")

 val table: Table = ...;

-// register the view named 'exampleView' in the catalog named 'default_catalog'
+// register the view named 'exampleView' in the catalog named 'custom_catalog'
-// in the database named 'default_database'
+// in the database named 'custom_database'
 tableEnv.createTemporaryView("exampleView", table)

-// register the view named 'exampleView' in the catalog named 'default_catalog'
+// register the view named 'exampleView' in the catalog named 'custom_catalog'
 // in the database named 'other_database'
 tableEnv.createTemporaryView("other_database.exampleView", table)

-// register the view named 'View' in the catalog named 'default_catalog' in the
+// register the view named 'View' in the catalog named 'custom_catalog' in the
-// database named 'default_database'.
+// database named 'custom_database'.
 'View' is a reserved keyword and must be escaped.
 tableEnv.createTemporaryView("`View`", table)

-// register the view named 'example.View' in the catalog named 'default_catalog'
+// register the view named 'example.View' in the catalog named 'custom_catalog'
-// in the database named 'default_database'
+// in the database named 'custom_database'
 tableEnv.createTemporaryView("`example.View`", table)

 // register the view named 'exampleView' in the catalog named 'other_catalog'